 1. Distributed Denial of Service (DDoS) Attacks

-Distributed Denial of Service attacks occur when hackers bring down websites and other online services by overloading their networks with high volumes of fake traffic.
+Distributed Denial of Service (DDoS) attacks occur when hackers bring down websites and other online services by overloading their networks with high volumes of fake traffic.
 The extra fake traffic to overload servers can come in many forms, including spam messages, fake data packets or connection requests.

 Hackers use the method of overwhelming the target website’s servers or company network with traffic that the server or network can’t handle.
 Once an overflow happens, the network or server goes down and the target website becomes inaccessible.